 - Get shoes on.
 Little Miss is getting to the point where she’s pretty good with getting her shoes on by herself, or at least finding them and bringing them to me to help her with.
 Having a designated shoe spot has saved our bacon many times, but that’s a different post for a different day!

 - Go potty.
-Now that we are officially diaperless, I learned the hard way that making her at least try to go to the bathroom before we leave the house results in much fewer accidents and/or stops at a McDonald’s to pee.
-Now she just knows that before we leave the house (or anywhere, for that matter), she has to try to use the bathroom.
+Now that we are officially diaperless, I make Little Miss at least try to go to the bathroom before we leave the house.
+This results in many fewer accidents and/or stops at a McDonald’s to pee.
+Now she just knows that before we leave the house, she has to try to use the bathroom.

 - Give the dog a treat.
 Little Miss and our dog Riley have a special bond.
 They truly are each other’s favorite.
 So we can’t leave without a pet and a treat for our favorite furry friend.